neuro4ml/neuro4ml.github.io/Week_0/4-Challenges.md

 Example of adversarial attack {cite:p}`https://doi.org/10.48550/arXiv.1412.6572`.
 ```

-Already this tells us that whatever this network is doing, it’s quite different to the way that humans recognise images.
+Already this tells us that whatever this network is doing, it's quite different to the way that humans recognise images.

 Part of the answer is known, that these networks treat texture as more important than shape, compared to humans.

-[Here](#cat) you can see if you take a picture of a cat and give it the texture of an elephant it’s recognised as an elephant although most people would still have said cat.
+[Here](#cat) you can see if you take a picture of a cat and give it the texture of an elephant it's recognised as an elephant although most people would still have said cat.

 ```{figure} figures/catpic.png
 :label: cat